openfirmware/python_sensorthingsapi_example/README.markdown

 I tested this with Python 3.6.6 on MacOS 10.13.

+ArcticConnect is using [FROST Server](https://github.com/FraunhoferIOSB/FROST-Server) for serving OGC SensorThings API.
+The code may work when pointed to another OGC SensorThings API service, with slightly different results.

 ## Examples

 For retrieving a list of sensor stations and their locations for mapping, try these: